 The disclosures in this document pertain to the Bank as a stand-alone and independent entity.
 The Bank does not have any subsidiary (the operating guidelines for Small Finance Banks (SFBs) do not permit SFBs to have subsidiaries) nor does the Bank have any interest in any insurance entity.
 3.1.1 List of group entities considered for consolidation

-Name of the entity / country of incorporation Principal activity of the entity Total balance sheet equity Total balance sheet assets NIL NIL NIL NIL
+Name of the entity / country Principal activity of Total balance sheet Total balance sheet

+of incorporation the entity equity assets

+NIL NIL NIL